v1ctorrr/v1ctorrr/README.md

 React Native is my go-to tool for building sleek interfaces while React Js, Python, JavaScript, HTML, and CSS complete my coding arsenal.
 Lastly, I like Artificial Intelligence.

-🛠️ I thrive on the thrill of building from scratch, turning ideas into tangible creations through the magic of code.
+🛠️ I thrive on the thrill of building from scratch, turning ideas into tangible creations through code.

-✨ Beyond the screen, I'm an avid DIY enthusiast and a tech aficionado

-📧 Drop me a line at awokunlevictor18@gmail.com - Let's connect!
+📧 Drop me a line at awokunlevictor18@gmail.com - Let's connect!🙂